ynput/ayon-usd-resolver/Docs/Ayon_Docs/Admin_Docs.md

 AYONLOGGERFILEPOS:

-- allows you to set a file path for the CppApi logging.
+- Allows you to set a file path for the CppApi logging.
   - /path/to or relPath

 Here an example that would work with the Environment setup inside Ayon server.